5 min read

 The Man Who Tried to Build a New Russian Soul

 His very name was a wound.
 Ivan Ivanovich Betskoy was the natural son of Field Marshal Prince Ivan Trubetskoy — conceived while his father was a prisoner of war in Sweden, born outside of marriage, and given a name that was a carefully constructed absence.
-"Betskoy" derived from "Betsky," which was itself a truncation of "Trubetskoy" — a name without the prefix, a son without the full inheritance.
-He grew up knowing exactly who his father was and exactly what he would not inherit.
+"Betskoy" was a truncation of "Trubetskoy" — a name without the prefix, a son without the full inheritance.
 This origin shaped everything that followed.

-Betskoy became, under Catherine the Great, Russia's most consequential educational reformer — the man who founded the Smolny Institute for Noble Maidens in 1764 (Russia's first women's educational institution), established the Moscow Foundling Home, reformed the Academy of Arts, and created a network of institutions designed to do something that had never been attempted at scale in Russia: produce, deliberately and systematically, a different kind of person.
-He called it the cultivation of the "new breed" — a generation of Russians who had been educated not merely in facts and skills but in moral sensibility, emotional regulation, and genuine virtue.
-He was, at bottom, a Rousseauian — he had spent years in France, absorbed the Enlightenment at its source, and returned to Russia carrying a vision of human transformation through education.
+Betskoy became, under Catherine the Great, Russia's most consequential educational reformer — founding the Smolny Institute for Noble Maidens in 1764 (Russia's first women's educational institution), establishing the Moscow Foundling Home, reforming the Academy of Arts, and creating a network of institutions designed to do something never attempted at scale in Russia: produce, deliberately and systematically, a different kind of person.
+He called it the cultivation of the "new breed" — a generation educated not merely in facts and skills but in moral sensibility and genuine virtue.
+Years in France, absorbing Enlightenment ideas at their source, had given him a Rousseauian conviction that human transformation through education was possible.

 The INFJ is not content with improving institutions — they want to transform the kind of person the institution produces.
 Betskoy's twenty years of educational work were not administrative reform; they were social engineering in the service of a coherent vision of human flourishing.

-He lived to ninety-one — a remarkable life span for any era, and perhaps especially for a man who spent decades in the administrative machinery of Catherine's court.
-He worked into very old age, visiting his institutions, knowing individual children by name, caring about the details of how they were being formed.
+He lived to ninety-one, working into very old age, visiting his institutions, knowing individual children by name.
 The vision that drove him was built to last longer than a single lifetime.
 Whether it did is another matter.

 The New Breed of Russians

-Betskoy's dominant function was Ni — introverted intuition — and it expressed itself in the most ambitious form that function takes: the conviction that a single coherent vision, held with sufficient clarity and pursued with sufficient patience, could reshape social reality.
-His educational project was not a collection of practical improvements.
-It was a unified theory of human development applied to institutional practice.
-Children removed from corrupting social environments before the age of six, raised in carefully controlled institutions, educated in virtue and reason and sensibility — they would become, over two generations, the foundation of a different Russia.
-Not through law, not through force, but through the formation of character at the earliest and most impressionable stage.
+Betskoy's dominant Ni expressed itself in the most ambitious form that function takes: the conviction that a coherent vision, held with clarity and pursued with patience, could reshape social reality.
+His educational project was a unified theory of human development applied at institutional scale.
+Children removed from corrupting environments before age six, raised in controlled institutions, educated in virtue and sensibility — they would become, over two generations, the foundation of a different Russia.
+Not through law or force, but through the formation of character at its most impressionable stage.

-This Ni vision was precise where most visionaries are vague.
-Betskoy did not merely believe in education as a general good; he had a specific theory of developmental psychology — derivative of Locke and Rousseau, adapted for Russian conditions — about exactly what children needed at each stage of development, exactly what kinds of environments would produce virtue versus vice, exactly what curriculum would form the kind of person the "new breed" concept required.
-He wrote it all down in detailed institutional charters, in his major educational treatise, in the operational guidelines for each institution he founded.
+This vision was precise where most visionaries are vague.
+Betskoy had a specific theory of developmental psychology — derivative of Locke and Rousseau, adapted for Russian conditions — about what children needed at each stage and what curriculum would form the "new breed."
+He wrote it all down in detailed institutional charters and his major educational treatise.
 The vision was not abstract; it was operational.

-Catherine valued him precisely because his Ni gave her something she found rare among her advisors: a long-range perspective that was also practically actionable.
-Many of her Enlightenment correspondents — Voltaire, d'Alembert, Diderot — offered ideas.
+Catherine valued him because his Ni gave her something rare among her advisors: long-range perspective that was also practically actionable.
+Her Enlightenment correspondents — Voltaire, Diderot — offered ideas.
 Betskoy offered a plan.
-The Smolny Institute, the Foundling Home, the Academy of Arts reforms — these were not improvised responses to immediate needs.
-They were implementations of a coherent prior vision that Betskoy had been developing for years before he found an Empress willing to act on it.

 The Children He Actually Knew

-His Fe auxiliary — extraverted feeling, the function oriented toward the emotional and relational fabric of groups — is what kept Betskoy's grand Ni vision from becoming merely cold social engineering.
-He was not writing policy papers about children in the abstract; he was visiting institutions, knowing children by name, caring about their particular circumstances, working to ensure that the actual human beings in his schools were being treated with genuine warmth and not merely subjected to theoretical virtue.
-Contemporaries consistently noted this quality in him: the warmth, the personal attentiveness, the way he spoke about individual children rather than educational principles.
+His Fe auxiliary kept Betskoy's grand vision from becoming cold social engineering.
+He was not writing policy papers about children in the abstract; he was visiting institutions, knowing children by name, caring about their particular circumstances.
+Contemporaries noted this consistently: the warmth, the personal attentiveness, the way he spoke about individual children rather than educational principles.

 There is some historical evidence that Betskoy may have had a natural daughter — possibly a woman named Anastasia connected to entry #285 — whom he treated with genuine affection.
-The circumstances are murky, reflecting his own origins as a natural son outside legal inheritance.
-If true, it is a characteristically INFJ pattern: the man who built institutions for the care of abandoned and disadvantaged children had himself navigated the emotional weight of illegitimacy, and his Fe warmth for the children in his institutions may have been colored by that personal understanding in ways he never fully articulated.
+It is a characteristically INFJ pattern: the man who built institutions for abandoned children had himself navigated the emotional weight of illegitimacy, and his warmth for the children in his care may have been colored by that personal understanding.

 Rousseau Adapted for Russia

-Betskoy's Ti tertiary — introverted thinking — provided the intellectual scaffolding that distinguished his educational vision from mere sentimentalism.
-He was not content to feel that children deserved better education; he wanted to understand, logically and systematically, why the current educational approach failed and what the correct approach would look like.
+Betskoy's Ti tertiary provided the intellectual scaffolding that distinguished his vision from sentimentalism.
 His engagement with Rousseau was not superficial absorption but careful critical adaptation.
-He agreed with Rousseau's core argument about the importance of early childhood experience and the corrupting effects of flawed social environments.
-He disagreed, quietly but importantly, with Rousseau's more radically individualistic conclusions — children needed to be formed within institutions, not in isolation; the "new breed" was a social project, not a personal one.
+He agreed with Rousseau on the importance of early childhood and the corrupting effects of flawed social environments.
+He disagreed, quietly but importantly, with Rousseau's radically individualistic conclusions — children needed to be formed within institutions, not in isolation; the "new breed" was a social project, not a personal one.

 Why INFJ Over ENFJ or INTJ